palmdrop/fveld-living-drone/notes.md

 - [X] add randomization to colors

-- [ ] animate underlying noise slightly to adapt thickness and color for each layer?
+- [X] animate underlying noise slightly to adapt thickness and color for each layer?

 - [X] add support for gradients with more than two colors

-- [ ] experiment with hyper-thin, windling lines, soft blobs, watercolor styles, etdc
+- [-] experiment with hyper-thin, windling lines, soft blobs, watercolor styles, etdc
   * shadow spots experiments
   * thin lines
   * random specks, etc

-- [ ] Add detail
+- [-] Add detail
-  - [ ] Lighter color details
+  - [-] Lighter color details
-  - [ ] Randomized rendering (noise, specks, lines)
+  - [-] Randomized rendering (noise, specks, lines)

-- [ ] figure out how to handle window resize
+- [X] figure out how to handle window resize
   * and how to handle reize in the middle of graph growth?
   * options:
     * clear and keep going